Coneriys/apache4/docs/content/setup/swarm.md

 ### Other Key Configuration Areas

-Beyond this initial setup, Traefik offers extensive configuration possibilities.
+Beyond this initial setup, apache4 offers extensive configuration possibilities.
 Here are brief introductions and minimal examples using Docker Compose `command` arguments or `labels`.
 Consult the main documentation linked for comprehensive details.

 #### TLS Certificate Management (Let’s Encrypt)